 Fairly self-explanatory.
 Take a deep breath – its advice that is frequently given for a reason.
 Consciously breathing distracts us from the racing mind.

 A little obscure, but from a trading perspective it really means take a moment to accept the situation.
 We prefer ‘perspective’ really, and for me, once you place the potential loss in perspective, it all seems far less serious than your brain thinks it is.
-No one is dying or being rushed to hospital – at the end of the day it is just money, and money comes back.
+No one is dying or being rushed to hospital.

 The final step, and it’s where you increase that 5% of available information and reach a decision based on logic and reason rather than an emotion-driven one.